Image Project One: Four Square Images

 - Use Google's Advanced Image Search as per previous assignments. .gif, .jpg, and .png files are all acceptable.

 - Rename the images using short, logical names.
 Start with a number, as shown below.
 Include the size of the image in the name.
 As always, make sure you name your files appropriately- lowercase letters, numbers, underscores, and periods (or "dots") only.
 You must use the same file ending as the original.
 In other words, rename .jpg with .jpg at the end, and rename .png with .png at the end.
 Otherwise, the image won't open correctly.

-- Save your images to your new image_project_1 folder.
+- Save your images to your new raw_images folder inside the image_project_1 folder.

-- Resize each of the images.
+- Open Photoshop CC.
+Resize each of the images.
 Make each image 400 pixels by 400 pixels square with a resolution of 72 pixels per inch.
 Click here for a tutorial on how to do this.
-Use the Save As command, and update the size information as you save the new file.
+Use the Save As command, and update the size information as you save the new file to your 400x400_72px folder.

-- DO NOT DELETE THE 600x600 VERSIONS OF THESE IMAGES!
+- DO NOT DELETE THE ORIGINAL VERSIONS OF THESE IMAGES!
 You will need them if it is later discovered that there is a problem with your 400x400 images.

 - Key Concepts (don't laugh- I've had many students who don't really know the difference between these two words!):

 - Click here to learn more about the meaning of the word square.